Navid200/xDrip/docs/Starting-G6.md

  [this](./Dexcom_page.md) page contains all the guides and notes about using xDrip for Dexcom.
 If you have a question that is not covered, please [tell](./Contact.md) us.

  If you are coming from G5, or another CGM, you need to get used to factory calibration.
 Give it a chance.
 Most people don't need to calibrate a new G6 sensor as long as the calibration code is entered properly.

+A common mistake is to replace an old transmitter with a new one, stop sensor, change transmitter ID, and start sensor right away.
+This could result in the new transmitter never receiving the start command at the right time.
+The outcome is no readings after the 2-hour warm-up.

+Never soak (insert sensor a while before starting it) a G6 sensor.
+The main advantage of G6 over G5 is factory calibration.
+You will be interfering with factory calibration (accuracy) the longer it takes from the moment you insert the sensor to the moment you start the sensor in xDrip.